Attentional Prototype Inference for Few-Shot Segmentation: Related Work

 \subsection{Variational Inference}

-Variational inference (VI) \cite{jordan1999introduction, blei2017variational} efficiently approximates the posterior densities of unknown quantities by maximizing the evidence lower bound (ELBO) given observations.
-The variational auto-encoder (VAE) \cite{kingma2013auto,rezende2014stochastic} is a generative model that introduces variational inference into the learning of directed graphical models.
-Sohn et al. \cite{sohn2015learning} developed the conditional variational autoencoder (C-VAE) by extending VAE into the conditional generative model for supervised learning. \cite{zhang2019variational,finn2018probabilistic, zhen2020blearning} introduced probabilistic models to few-shot learning to handle the uncertainty caused by scarce training data.
-Finn et al. \cite{finn2018probabilistic} proposed a probabilistic meta-learning algorithm by extending the model agnostic meta-learning \cite{finn2017model} to a probabilistic framework.
-Their model incorporates a parameter distribution that is trained via a variational lower bound, and handles uncertainty by sampling from this inferred distribution.
-VI has also been broadly applied in segmentation tasks.
-For example, Kohl et al. proposed the probabilistic U-net~\cite{kohl2018probabilistic} which combines C-VAE with U-Net \cite{ronneberger2015u_unet} for medical image segmentation.
-It learns a distribution over the segmentation masks to handle ambiguities, especially existing in medical images.
-An extension version~\cite{kohl2019hierarchical} decomposed the latent space by using a hierarchical graphical model, which was implemented by the U-Net architecture.
-Dalca et al.~\cite{dalca2018anatomical} employed an auto-encoding variational CNN to characterize the anatomical prior achieving unsupervised biomedical segmentation. anatomical prior.
-Zhang et al. \cite{zhang2019variational} deployed a latent variable to denote the distribution of the entire dataset, which is inferred from the support set.
-They also showed that their variational learning strategy can be modified to classify proposals for instance segmentation~\cite{michaelis2018one}.
+Variational auto-encoder (VAE) \cite{kingma2013auto} is a generative model that introduces variational inference (VI) \cite{ lim2021variational} into the learning of directed graphical models.
+It has also been broadly applied in segmentation tasks.
+For example, Kohl \etal~proposed the probabilistic U-net~\cite{kohl2018probabilistic} which combines C-VAE with U-Net for image segmentation.
+It learns a distribution over the segmentation masks to handle ambiguities, especially for medical images.
+Zhang \etal~\cite{zhang2019variational} deployed a latent variable to denote the distribution of the entire dataset, which is inferred from the support set.
+They also showed that their variational learning strategy can be modified to classify proposals for instance segmentation.

-We address few-shot semantic segmentation based on prototypes using a probabilistic latent variable model.
-We treat the prototype that represents the concept of the object category as a global latent variable, which is modelled as a distribution instead of a single deterministic vector.
+We address few-shot segmentation based on prototypes using a probabilistic latent variable model.
+We treat the prototype that represents the concept of the object category as a global latent variable, which is modeled as a distribution instead of a single deterministic vector.
 We further introduce a local latent variable to generate the attention map, which is learned for each image to highlight foreground objects.
 We solve the whole model by variational Bayesian inference, in which latent variables are jointly learned in the same framework.